Peristylus banfieldii

-Peristylus banfieldii, commonly known as the yellow ogre orchid, is a species of orchid that is endemic to Tropical North Queensland.
+Peristylus banfieldii, commonly known as yellow ogre orchid, is a species of orchid that is endemic to Tropical North Queensland.
 It has between four and six leaves near its base and up to fifty cup-shaped, cream-coloured to yellow flowers on a hairy flowering stem.

 Description

 Peristylus banfieldii is a tuberous, perennial herb with between four and six leaves with wavy margins at its base.
 The leaves are 50-125 mm long and 40-80 mm wide, the largest leaves uppermost.
 Between fifteen and fifty cream-coloured to yellow, cup-shaped flowers about 5 mm long and 6 mm wide are borne on a hairy flowering stem 300-500 mm tall.
 The dorsal sepal is about 5-7 mm long and 3-4 mm wide, partly forming a hood over the column.
 The lateral sepals are a similar size to the dorsal sepal and spread widely apart from each other.
 The petals are 4-5 mm long and about 2 mm wide and are projected forwards.
 The labellum is 5-8 mm long, 4-7 mm wide with its tip divided into three.
 Flowering occurs from January to March.